wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 #### Custom Actions

-If you have a view that contains several actions and it might be difficult for the user to activate them at all times you can utilize a custom action dialog to show the options available in a more accessible & friendly format.
-This dialog won't replace the existing actions as it's more for convenience to the user navigating the app via TalkBack.
+If you have a view that contains several actions then it might be difficult for the user to activate them without any confusion.
+You can utilize a custom action dialog to show the options available in a more accessible & friendly format.
+This dialog won't replace the existing actions, as it's more for convenience to the user navigating the app via TalkBack.

 To make the example a lot clearer, we will be focusing on optimizing the actions available on a post within the `Post List`.